 Open communication is key to your child’s successful education.
 We provide regular newsletters and updates, opportunities to meet with the class teacher throughout the year, a written report at the end of the year as well as more informal opportunities to talk with your child’s class teacher at either end of the school day.

 The school would indeed be a very different place were it not for the marvellous support we have always received from committed parents.
-We strongly encourage all parents to come to Parent/ Staff meetings and to play an active part in the KAS community throughout the fourteen years your child is with us.
+We strongly encourage all parents to come to Parent/ Staff meetings and to play an active part in the KAS community throughout the 14 years your child is with us.